TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 When, Where and How to Eat Well in Madrid

-Tapas and wine in Madrid
+Tapas bars and wine in Madrid are everywhere and open late.

 With the celebrity of certain Spanish chefs, prepared food in Spain, which was already good, has gotten only better.
 One of the keys is to understand a few guiding principals that are a bit different from visiting other European countries.
 It is also great to cultivate a good sense of adventure and explore neighborhoods off the usual tourist path.
 Plus, trust your instinct when you look inside a restaurant window.
 It’s usually a good guide in Madrid where restaurants abound on nearly every street amid the many bars serving tapas most of the day.